Kalemegdan Park: Proposed tunnels

 When Emilijan Josimović drafted the first official urban plan for Belgrade in 1867, he envisioned a tunnel below the modern park area.
 This way, he planned to connect the Sava Port, in Savamala, and the Danube Port, in Dorćol.

 In the 20th century, a 200 m long tunnel have been proposed along the eastern section of the park for decades.
 It would actually follow the route of the Pariska Street, between the streets of Gračanička and Uzun Mirkova.
 This would allow for the ground level to be transformed into the plateau with a fountain, which would make an extension of the pedestrian zone of Knez Mihailova and create a continuous pedestrian zone from the Republic Square and Palace Albania to the park, the fortress and the rivers.
 It was envisioned by the first phase of the planned Belgrade Metro, 1973–1982.

 A bit longer version, from the Gračanička Street to monument of Rigas Feraios in the Tadeuša Košćuškog Street, resurfaced in 2012, in conjunction with the project of connecting the Savamala port and the fortress.
 In March 2012 it was announced that the construction will start by the end of the year.
 However, the planners from the 1970s version were against the execution, because they believed that the entire complex can exist only if there are already functioning subway lines, which as of 2018, are still not built.
 This way, the traffic problems won't be solved.
-Do to the price, general halt of the subway construction and constant changes in its routes, the project hasn't materialized yet.
+Due to the price, general halt of the subway construction and constant changes in its routes, the project hasn't materialized yet.